Mission, Texas Therapists

 - Lack of Higher Education: Higher education usually equates to more job prospects and better pay.
 The majority of Mission residents have no more than a high school diploma, if that.

 - Overcrowding: Mission’s population density is one of the highest in the nation.
 The lack of personal space can lead to feelings of claustrophobia, anxiety, and other mental health problems.

 Mental Health Resources in Mission

 Texas is one of the worst states when it comes to care and treatment of mental illness.
-In fact, when it comes to access to care, Texas ranks at number 50.
+When it comes to access to care, Texas ranks at number 33.
 The only state that ranked below it was Mississippi (D.C. was included in the survey).
 Texas does not make it easy for those with mental illness to access the care they desperately need.
-That’s where E-Counseling comes in.